Monday, July 25, 2022

 Smith Chapel C.M.E.
 Church

 On this site, in 1871, former slaves constructed one of the first churches and schools for African Americans in Moulton.
 The Colored Methodist purchased most of the materials used for the building.
-Mr. and Mrs. Isaac Nabors Owen gave land for the Color Baptist and Colored Methodist Church and School Moulton.
+Mr. and Mrs. Isaac Nabors Owen gave land for the Colored Baptist and Colored Methodist Church and School in Moulton.
 The congregations worshipped together until 1874.
 The course is named in honor of Rev. Andrew Smith, a former pastor

 Mural of Moulton